Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing

 \section{Evaluation of Methods and Criteria for Unit Testing}

-We evaluate our testing framework in two steps.
+To demonstrate the effectiveness of our proposed testing criteria and techniques for multi-subroutine quantum programs, we will evaluate them using practical quantum programs.
 First, we evaluate our methods and criteria for unit testing using a set of benchmark subroutines in this section.
 Then we evaluate our complete testing process using three practical cases in the next section.
 For the evaluation of unit testing, we focus on the following research questions (RQs):

-\begin{itemize} \item \textbf{RQ2:} Are our unit testing design strategies effective for testing various quantum subroutines?
+\begin{itemize} \item \textbf{RQ3:} Are our unit testing design strategies effective for testing various quantum subroutines?

-\item \textbf{RQ3:} Is it necessary to cover both classical and superposition states as inputs to ensure adequate test coverage?
+\item \textbf{RQ4:} Is it necessary to cover both classical and superposition states as inputs to ensure adequate test coverage?

-\item \textbf{RQ4:} How effectively does the Superposition-Cover-All-Qubit (SCAQ) criterion reveal bugs in quantum programs? \end{itemize}
+\item \textbf{RQ5:} How effectively does the Superposition-Cover-All-Qubit (SCAQ) criterion reveal bugs in quantum programs? \end{itemize}

-\subsection{RQ2: Case Studies for Designing Unit Testing}
+\subsection{RQ3: Case Studies for Designing Unit Testing}

-To address RQ2, we conducted case studies on various types of quantum subroutines.
+To address RQ3, we conducted case studies on various types of quantum subroutines.

-\subsubsection{Study cases}
+\subsubsection{Study Cases}

 We have carefully selected a set of subroutines with relatively simple behavior, making them ideal candidates for unit testing.
 These subroutines cover all four input-output (IO) types and may have dependencies among each other.
-In the following, we provide a brief introduction to these 17 subroutines.
+Table~\ref{table:benchmark-subroutines} gives a brief introduction to these 17 subroutines.